 I can truly share with you that it is very rewarding, aesthetically pleasing, and peaceful to sit and watch the birds run around their mobile enclosure, safe from predation and free to be chickens.
 I can’t imagine a bird of such activity being stuck in a cage to lay eggs for the duration of their lives.
 Can you?

 Given that the egg wagon is built on a single axle frame, we stake all four corners and strap down the hitch with dog t-screws.
 During the second move, one side of the fence remains in place, while the other lengths are moved to a freshly cut strip and staked to establish the next grazing quadrant.
 This can be done with one person, but two is preferred.
 It is always best to have a helping hand or a partner in a farming venture.

 Keeping chickens in a restricted free range egg laying system requires letting them out of the coop every morning.
 Filling waterers as necessary and feeding birds their daily layer mash ration.
 It is important to keep a pan of grit, calcium, and seaweed available as well.
 Supplementing these things may help to deter heavy scratching on the grass bed.
-Nothing is more tedious than willing chicken ruts in your fields.
+Nothing is more tedious than filling chicken ruts with topsoil in your fields.
 Every week I clean out the nesting boxes, putting down new straw.
 I also shovel out poop inside the egg-wagon onto the grass between moves.

 Roosting space is incredibly important as well to maximize space inside the coop for night time roosting and also provide a place for hens to get away from the roosters and other bossy hens.
 Remember to provide ample width for the birds to place their feet on the roost.
 A two by four is suggested and it’s what we use for all roosts.